 Even those who, unlike Cécile, spend the first weeks busily organizing their new life abroad often tend to let their excitement get the better of them.
 However, the honeymoon phase usually only lasts a few weeks until expats like Cécile are in for a rude awakening.

 After the honeymoon phase usually follows the rejection phase, the second of our culture shock stages.
-When the daily grind catches up with them, most expats begin to recognize how significantly their host country differs from their home country.
+When the daily grind begins to catch up with expats, most begin to recognize how significantly their host country differs from their home country.
 They focus mostly on the little things they miss and on conflicts arising from unspoken cultural misunderstandings.

 When Carlos (26) moved from the Mexican town of Oaxaca to Geneva, his inability of speaking and understanding the local language was what frustrated him the most and what accelerated his progress through the various culture shock stages.

 His colleagues at the International Red Cross make sure to include Carlos in different projects as well as in after-work activities.
 However, it’s not the colleagues who are giving him a hard time.
-“It is the locals I struggle with”, Carlos admits.
+“It is the locals I struggle with,” Carlos points out.
 “They quickly get impatient with me when I don’t understand them.
 I feel so helpless around them.”

 Loneliness, homesickness and isolation, as unpleasant as they may be, are characteristic of this phase in the succession of culture shock stages.
-The rejection phase usually lasts between a few weeks and a few months, depending on one’s personal experience, new surroundings and the willingness to fight against the unpleasant culture shock stages.
+The rejection phase usually lasts between a few weeks and a few months, depending on one’s personal experience and support-network, the new surroundings and the willingness to fight against the unpleasant culture shock stages.